+The past two years have been extremely challenging as CES has navigated through the protracted industry downturn.
 With the improvement in industry activity in the second half of 2016 and to date in 2017, CES is modestly optimistic with its outlook.
-If WTI can remain at or above the USD\$50/bbl mark most of our customers initiatives are economic and activity should continue to rise in 2017 or at minimum not retrench to first half 2016 levels.
+If WTI can remain at or above the USD\$50/bbl mark, most of our customers initiatives are economic and activity should continue to improve in 2017 or at minimum not retrench to first half 2016 levels.
+As the industry has rebounded, CES has gained market share in all of its segments by demonstrating to customers the benefits of CES' technologies, service, and attention to problem solving.
+CES has yet to realize any meaningful price increases in the recovery.
+The improvement in financial performance is evidence of the operating leverage in our consumable chemicals business model, and is a direct result of the cost reduction initiatives taken in 2016, combined with increased activity levels as CES has come off its fixed cost base.

-CES believes that over time it can continue to grow its share of the oilfield consumable chemical market.
+CES believes that over time it can continue to grow its share of the oilfield consumable chemical markets in which it competes.
 The Catalyst Acquisition in 2016 was another significant step forward in this regard as CES sees the Permian Basin having the most near-term opportunities for growth.
 CES' strategy is to utilize its decentralized management model; its vertically integrated manufacturing model; its problem solving through science approach; its patented and proprietary technologies; and its superior execution to increase market share.
-The protracted downturn has made many middlemen, or competitors who are simply resellers of other company's products, redundant.
+The downturn has made many middlemen, or competitors who are simply resellers of other company's products, redundant.
 By being basic in the manufacture of the consumable chemicals it sells, CES continues to be price competitive and a technology leader.
 Recent competitor consolidations and business failures will provide further opportunities for CES in this recovery period.
 CES believes that its unique value proposition makes it the premier independent provider of technically advanced consumable chemical solutions to the North American oilfield.